mongodb/docs/source/includes/list-table-api-alert-elements.rst

    * - ``groupId``
      - string
-     - ID of the group that this alert was opened for.
+     - ID of the project that this alert was opened for.

    * - ``alertConfigId``
      - string